Economic globalization: International governmental organizations

 An intergovernmental organization or international governmental organization (IGO) is an entity created by treaty, involving two or more nations, to work in good faith, on issues of common interest.
 IGO's strive for peace, security and deal with economic and social questions.
 Examples include: The United Nations, The World Bank and on a regional level, The North Atlantic Treaty Organization among others.

 International non-governmental organizations (NGOs)

-International non-governmental organizations include charities, non-profit advocacy groups, business associations, and cultural associations.
+International non-governmental organizations include charities, non-profit advocacy groups, trade associations, and cultural organizations.
 International charitable activities increased after World War II and on the whole NGOs provide more economic aid to developing countries than developed country governments.

 Businesses

 Since the 1970s, multinational businesses have increasingly relied on outsourcing and subcontracting across vast geographical spaces, due to the global nature of supply chains and the production of intermediate products.
 Firms also engage in inter-firm alliances and rely on foreign research and development.
 This is in contrast to past periods where firms kept production internalized or within a localized geography.
 Innovations in communications and transportation technology, as well as greater economic openness and less government intervention have made a shift away from internalization more feasible.
 Additionally, businesses going global learn the tools to effectively interact with cultural agility; with people of many diverse cultural backgrounds, expanding their market.